 When someone @mentions your username in a comment, you'll receive a notification.

 Notifications are a way for Guru to tell you about items that need your attention, even when you're busy or on the go.
-You can choose to receive notifications via email or in Slack.
+You can choose to receive notifications via email (default), Slack, or Microsoft Teams.

 Pins allow you to attach relevant Cards to a desired website or app so your team sees important information when they navigate to it.

-Guru's Q&A (Ask an Expert) feature allows you to ask your question and select the expert or Group best suited to answer it.
+Guru's Q&A (Ask an Expert) feature allows you to ask your question and select the individual or Group best suited to answer it.
 Their response will be turned into a Card, enabling you and the rest of the team to access the answer again.
-Over time, it even learns from your questions and surfaces Cards accordingly.
+Over time, this feature learns from questions and surfaces relevant Cards as suggested answers accordingly.

-Read-Only users are the reps/agents on your team.
+Read Only users are the users on your team consuming knowledge.
 They continually access and interact with Guru to do their job and ask questions, but they are not creating content.

 Related Cards are Cards that members of your team have leveraged so you can easily utilize the same information trusted by your team as you navigate through your knowledge base.

-Roles represent a user's permissions in Guru and can vary across the Collection and Group level.
+Roles represent a user's permissions in Guru and can vary across the Collection and Group levels.